itcarroll/jupyterlab-volume/README.md

 # jupyterlab-volume

-Open a file browser pointing to a path available to ther server.
+The goal of this project is to open a file browser pointing to a path available to ther server.
+It does not do that, yet.

 ## To Do